This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Wallenstein Garden

-After your tour of Prague Castle, you deserve a chill walk around the Wallenstein Garden, which is part of the Early Baroque Wallenstein Palace that now houses the Czech Senate.
-While there, walk through the lovely garden until you come across an artificial cave with stalactites.
-On the other side of the Wallenstein Garden, there is a photogenic pond you don’t want to miss.
+After your tour of Prague Castle, you deserve a chill walk around the Wallenstein Garden.
+The gorgeous garden is part of the Early Baroque Wallenstein Palace that now houses the Czech Senate.

 This image shows the Wallenstein Gardens.
 There are statues and gardens.
 In the background, the Wallenstein Palace.